Maryland Energy Choice

 Step 3.
 Calculate Your Savings.

-To calculate your potential annual savings, determine the difference between Delmarva Power's "Weighted Average Price of SOS electricity beginning June 1, 2013 through May 31, 2014 ” and the price of other Electric Generation Suppliers participating in the Energy Choice Program by subtracting one from the other.
+To calculate your potential annual savings, determine the difference between Delmarva Power's "Weighted Average Price of SOS electricity October 1, 2013 through September 30, 2014 ” and the price of other Electric Generation Suppliers participating in the Energy Choice Program by subtracting one from the other.
 If the supplier’s price is less than Delmarva Power’s, you’ll save money.
 Multiply that difference by your average monthly kilowatt-hour (kWh) usage to determine your average monthly and annual savings.

 Step 4.
 Consider Environmental Factors.